Announcement

 Thankfully, nobody was injured, but the incident delayed collections, damaged the vehicle and put our driver and crew in a dangerous situation whilst the fire was brought under control.

 Sadly, this is not a one-off incident.
-Fires caused by vapes and lithium batteries are becoming an increasing issue across the waste and recycling industry, with waste companies across the UK reporting hundreds of fires linked to batteries and incorrectly disposed of vapes every year.
+Fires caused by vapes and lithium batteries have been an issue for several years across the waste and recycling industry, with waste companies across the UK reporting hundreds of fires linked to batteries and incorrectly disposed of vapes every year.

 Vapes pulled from Recycling Loads